PurpurMC/PurpurDocs/mkdocs/FAQ.md

 ## Does Purpur have feature *X* from Paper?

-Yes, Thats how forks work.
+Yes, that's how forks work.
 All features from upstream are inherited by design

 `Vanilla -> CraftBukkit -> Spigot -> Paper -> Pufferfish -> Purpur`